-Finding: Target Met.
-The Student Programming committee met 34 times during the course of the 2016-2017 academic year and invited over 14 non-committee members to the weekly meetings.

-Analysis: Each week the committee members that represent areas of Student Life such as facility management, SGA, Greek Life, SAB and Student Activities; First Year Experience; Housing; Baptist Collegiate Ministries, intramurals and Athletics; Center for Inclusion and Diversity; International Student Office, meet to discuss programming and planning initiatives across campus.
-The committee visited with 10 community and/or campus entities throughout the year to promote and support their initiatives and to foster collaboration.
-Events that were supported included N-Side View days with NSU recruiting, Louisiana Sports Hall of Fame, National Guard, Dragon Boat races with NSU Alumni, and the Natchitoches Paddle Sports.
-This committee also hosted events such as the Polar Bear Splash which supported non-profit organizations such as the Red Cross, Children's Miracle Network Hospitals, American Cancer Society, St. Jude Children's Research Hospital, Team Gleason, USO, Pay it Forward Networking, and Broadway Cares/Equity Fights Aids.
-Another event that was hosted was the Remember the Dream Day, to raise awareness and pride for the work that Dr. Martin Luther King, Jr did for our country.
+Analysis: The Student Programming committee met 34 times during the course of the 2016-2017 academic year and invited over 14 non-committee members to the weekly meetings.
+In 2017-18, the programming committee met 36 times and invited 10 non-committee members to the meeting.
+Each week the committee members that represent areas of Student Life such as facility management, SGA, Greek Life, SAB and Student Activities; First Year Experience; Housing; Baptist Collegiate Ministries, Catholic Student Organization, intramurals and Athletics; Center for Inclusion and Diversity; International Student Office, and some Academic Departments meet to discuss programming and planning initiatives across campus.
+The committee visited with community and campus entities throughout the year to promote and support their initiatives and to foster collaboration.

-Action - Decision or Recommendation: To continue to invite outside groups to our meetings in order to foster collaboration and exchange of ideas among faculty, staff, students and our third party partners to enrich the campus culture.
+Action - Decision or Recommendation: Based on the analysis of this year's results we will continue to invite new members and guests to the committee meetings to foster collaboration and exchange of ideas among faculty, staff, students and our third-party partners to enrich the campus culture.
+We will set a goal to meet at least 30 times during 18-19.
+This will ensure that we meet more than every other week throughout the year.